 Picking Scripture at random.
 Yet some believers in the course of church history have not been content with the Spirit and the Word as sole sources of guidance.
-They have relapsed into older methods, or into other methods assuming that God controls chance outcomes.
-One unreliable method in particular has seduced many good Christians into bad decisions.
-This is to open the Bible at random and read the first text that comes to the eye.
-Toward the beginning of their careers, the Wesleys used such a procedure with apparent success.
-For a while it produced some good decisions.
-But then after it gave some doubtful guidance, they realized that God wanted them to find better methods for determining His will.
-He had formerly led them through Scripture picked at random only as a temporary concession to their naiveté.
+They have relapsed into older methods, or they have adopted others which also assume that God controls chance outcomes.
+One method in particular has seduced many good Christians into bad decisions.
+It is to open the Bible aimlessly and read the first text that comes to the eye.
+Toward the beginning of their careers, the Wesleys, following the example of the Moravians, used this procedure.
+For a while they were satisfied with the results.
+But then after some first-spied passages threatened them with doom if they took a step that proved critical for forwarding God’s work, they realized that God wanted them to find better methods for determining His will.
+If He had formerly led them through Scripture picked at random, He was only making a temporary concession to their naiveté.

 Many Christians can testify that this method can be a fast road to disaster.
 For example, once when I was considering whether I should allow the buyers of our former residence to move in early and pay rent, I happened to open my Bible to Psalm 4:2: "O ye sons of men, how long will ye turn my glory into shame? how long will ye love vanity, and seek after leasing?
 Selah."
 The word "leasing" here means "lying," not "letting out for rent."
 Nevertheless, if I had been willing to take the verse out of context, I could have supposed that God brought it to my attention as a warning against renting my house.
 As it turned out, renting it for a while was a good idea.